Marudi is a quiet town in Sarawak famous for its kueytiaw noodles.

 In 1885, Charles Brooke visited Claudetown and it already had 45 attap shophouses.

-The population in the whole of Baram area back then was mainly made up of the Kayan, Kenyah, Kelabit, Penan, Berawan, Kiput, Sebop, and Seping.
+The population throughout the whole of Baram area back then was mainly made up of the Kayan, Kenyah, Kelabit, Penan, Berawan, Kiput, Sebop, and Seping.

 The first group of Chinese immigrants who arrived in town were the Hokkien.